rayjanwilson/cdk-pipeline-custom-source/README.md

 The magic happens in the files `lib/codebuild-source-provider.ts` and `lib/codebuild-source-action.ts`.
 It's implemented in `/lib/generic-git-source.ts` and used in the pipeline stack `custom-source-stack.ts`

 A webhook is made that you provide to your git source repository.
+It has two filters in it, one for essentially every git provider ever, and one for azure devops because they just had to be special.

+The webhook triggers CodePipeline.
+Codepipeline sends an event to EventBus.
+CodeBuild is registered to kick off when a certain pattern comes through EventBus.
+After that, everythign works as normal

 ## Configuration
 - we are using `.env` to store configurable values